-47 Subsequent events
+45 Subsequent events

-On 1 January 2024, Company merged its subsidiary Iskon Internet d.d.
-With the date of incorporation into the court register (2 January 2024), Iskon Internet d.d. ceased to operate as a separate business entity and is no longer active in the court register, while the entire assets and all rights and obligations were transferred to the Company.
-After the merger, the products and services provided by Iskon will continue to be provided within the portfolio of the Company under Iskon's brand.
+On 1 January 2025, Company merged its subsidiary HT Services Ltd. With the date of incorporation into the court register (2 January 2025), HT Services Ltd. ceased to operate as a separate business entity and the acquiring company, HT Inc., became the universal legal successor of the merged company, thus entering into all legal relationships of the merged company.